7 Gentle Discipline Techniques for Toddlers

 Old way: “No. Go play.”

-Gentle way: “I know you want that cookie.
-It looks so good.
-We eat dinner first, then you can have a cookie.”
+Gentle way: “I know you want the cookie.
+It does look good.
+We are eating dinner first, and then you can have one.”

 Consistency Is Key

-This is where most people struggle.
-You set a boundary, but then you’re tired, so you let it slide.
+This is the part I personally find hard.
+Sometimes you set a boundary, but then you are exhausted, touched out, overstimulated, and you just want peace.
+So you let it slide.
 Then next time you enforce it.
 The inconsistency confuses toddlers.
 They think, “Maybe if I scream louder, the rule changes.”

 Pick your battles.
 You don’t need a rule for everything.
 But if you say “no climbing on the table,” stick to it every time.
 If you’re too tired to enforce it right now, don’t say it.
 Say, “I need to finish cooking, please play on the floor.”

-I learned this the hard way with screen time.
-Sometimes I’d say no TV before lunch.
-Other days, I needed coffee and silence, so I turned it on.
+I learned this with screen time.
+Some days, I would say no TV before lunch.
+Other days, I was desperate for coffee and silence, so I turned it on.
+I’m not judging myself for that, because motherhood is tiring, but I did notice that the inconsistency made the battles worse.
 My kid caught on fast.
 They started pushing harder on the days I said no. Once we made a consistent schedule, the battles dropped significantly.
 They knew what to expect.

 Handling the Pushback